Mandarin & Mango Boutique Hotels

 The rooms are spread across both villas, and the décor is typical of Mediterranean Turkey’s traditional style.
 Every room benefits from a private balcony or garden, plus a Jacuzzi for 2.

 Mandarin has 6 Deluxe Double rooms, while Mango has 8 Superior Deluxe rooms (6 doubles, 2 twins) and a Penthouse Room that spans the entire top floor.
-Each flaunts bespoke, hand-carved furniture (some made from cedar wood, which gives an amazing scent to the rooms), antique rugs on marble floors and fresh flowers.
+Each flaunts bespoke, hand-carved furniture (some made from cedar wood, shipped down from the Black Sea), antique rugs on marble floors and fresh flowers.
 The bathrooms are contemporary, with marble and glass showers, and glass basins.
 Be careful of the glass doors in Mandarin - we kept walking into ours!
+The saloon-style swing doors in Mango, are no more effective at providing privacy.

 There are also 2 suites in Villa Mandarin: both have a cool, airy living room, bedroom and a terrace.
 The Deluxe Suite on the upper floor sleeps 4 and has a generous private terrace with fantastic views of the sea; the Junior Suite on the ground floor sleeps 3 and has a secluded private garden.